 Nepitella is native to the Tuscany region of Italy, where it often grows wild or can be found growing along cobblestone paths and hedgerows.
 It has since been naturalized across Southern Europe and north to Great Britain.
 It grows well in gardens and is becoming a more common herb grown by small farmers to sell at local farmer’s markets in the US.
 Nepitella requires very little moisture and thrives in well drained soils where sunshine is plentiful.

 Recipes that include Nepitella.
 One is easiest, three is harder.

 |Adri Barr Crocetti||Mushrooms & Zucchini with Nepitella and Italian Parsley|

 |Emiko Davies||Ovoli e Nepitella Pappardelle|

-Someone spotted Nepitella using the Specialty Produce app for iPhone and Android.
+Someone shared Nepitella using the Specialty Produce app for iPhone and Android.

 Santa Monica Farmers Market